 How has your business changed since leaving Hot Bread Kitchen's Incubator? -Went out of business -Sales decline -Decreased profit -Increased output or productivity -Sales growth -Increased profit -Changed product or focus/pivot What are your estimated annual gross sales for each year that you have been in business?
 How has this changed since graduating from Hot Bread Kitchen's Incubator?
 Is your business currently operating at a profit? - Operating at a loss - Profitable - Break-even - If profitable: when did you achieve profitability?
 Do you sell your products locally in NYC?
 In NYS? -# of NYC-based customers/clients and es -# of NYS-based purchasers/clients and es - What % of your buyers are in NYC?
 NYS?
 Do you buy products/materials from other local businesses? - Yes - Hardware/equipment - Other inputs - How does having local vendors affect you -No - Raw materials r business?
-Are there any relationships that you formed at HBK and have maintained? - Buyers - Employees - Investors - Sellers - Other partners - Mentors What challenges have you experienced as a business?
-Licensing/permitting; scheduled process Legal incorporation and taxation Access to capital Ingredient sourcing; sudden increase in p Finding employees Financial Analysis/Budgeting Managing relationships with co-founders Start-up costs - incorporating, getting pe Cash flow/Inadequate time/resources to s Protecting intellectual property Finding customers rices Marketing/branding Sudden loss/shutdown of major customer or management team strint, getting insurance/workers compensation How have you overcome those challenges?
+Are there any relationships that you formed at HBK and have maintained? - Buyers - Employees - Investors - Sellers - Other partners - Mentors What challenges have you experienced as a business? - Licensing/permitting; scheduled process - Legal incorporation and taxation - Access to capital - Ingredient sourcing; sudden increase in p - Finding employees - Financial Analysis/Budgeting - Managing relationships with co-founders - Start-up costs - incorporating, getting pe - Cash flow/Inadequate time/resources to see - Protecting intellectual property - Finding customers prices - Marketing/branding - Sudden loss/shutdown of major customer or management team ermit, getting insurance/workers compensation How have you overcome those challenges?
 What resources did you draw upon?
 Have you sought access to capital? - Yes - If no: how have you financed growth/expa - If yes: what type? (debt, equity, working c - If yes: from who?
 What are your current business goals?
-How have they changed since graduating from incubator? -Launch a new business - Increase sales - Reduce operating costs - Open Brick and Mortar - What goals remain that you previously had - Maintain/Expand existing business - Increase profit - Add employees - Other (specify) d?
+How have they changed since graduating from incubator? -Launch a new business - Increase sales - Reduce operating costs - Open Brick and Mortar - What goals remain that you previously ha - Maintain/Expand existing business - Increase profit - Add employees - Other (specify) d?
 What was the greatest benefit HBK Incubates provided you with? - Economic opportunity - Relationships - Mentorship - Education - Licensed commercial space Do you think HBK Incubates helped you in achieving your business goals? - Yes/No - To what extent?
-Do you think HBK Incubates helped you in achieving your personal goals? - Are these goals different from your busin ess goals?
+Do you think HBK Incubates helped you in achieving your personal goals? - Are these goals different from your busing ess goals?
 If so, how?
-What feedback or recommendations do you have for Hot Bread Kitchen?
-What do you wish you had learned that yo What is the best part of the program?
-What part of the program do you think new ls there anything else you'd like to add that we didn't talk about?
-For businesses no longer operating: How do you think your business's trajectory/ outcome would have been different without - Would you have pursued entrepreneurshi - Did you incur debt related to your busines - Do you think this would have been greater s?
+What feedback or recommendations do you have for Hot Bread Kitchen? - What do you wish you had learned that yo - What is the best part of the program? - What part of the program do you think ne Is there anything else you'd like to add that we didn't talk about?
+For businesses no longer operating: How do you think your business's trajectory/ outcome would have been different without HBK Incubates? - Would you have pursued entrepreneurshi - Did you incur debt related to your busines - Do you think this would have been greater - How much money did you invest in your bu s;? r if not for HBK?